ethanniser/site/src/content/blog/error-categories-in-effect.md

 }
 ```

-Then we can create a mixin which adds the necessary properties for the interface to the provided class:
+Then, we can create a mixin that adds the necessary properties for each interface to the provided class:

 ```ts twoslash
 type Class<T = {}> = new (...args: any[]) => T;